Friday, August 23, 2024

 5. Thank you email

 Now, here's the contradiction.
 If more people make a donation, more people will leave the charity's website.
-And that will bring the average engagement time down.
+And that will bring the average engagement time down in GA.
 Darn.

-I've seen an extreme example of a website like this where the average engagement time is 36 seconds.
-The owners weren't worried about that - they had data that their users were achieving their aims, it's just the end point of those aims was a separate website.
+I've seen an extreme example of a website like this where the average engagement time was 36 seconds.
+The owners weren't worried about that - they had other data that their users were achieving their aims, it's just the end point of those aims was a separate website.

 Cross-domain tracking can help in that sort of situation.
-Sadly, in the example of above it's not possible.
-The owners don't have enough access to the back-end of the fulfilment website.
+Sadly, in the example above it wasn't possible: the owners didn't have access to the back-end of the fulfilment website.

 My advice is to think about the purpose of your website or app.
 Think about the kind of pages that form it.
-And then decide whether average engagement time fits for you.
+And then decide whether the average engagement time metric fits for you.

 About me

-I'm James, a certified Google Analytics consultant in the UK.
+I'm James, a Google Analytics consultant in the UK.

 I can help you make the most of Google Analytics.